ATC codes: J05AP57

-The Expert Committee recommended the addition of the fixed-dose combination of glecaprevir + pibrentasvir to the core list of the EML for the treatment of adult patients with chronic hepatitis C virus infection, based on evidence of pan-genotypic effectiveness and an acceptable safety profile.
-The Committee noted that this combination is one of three pan-genotypic combinations recommended in the current WHO guidelines for treatment of hepatitis C and is suitable for use in patients with or without compensated cirrhosis.
+The fixed-dose combination of glecaprevir + pibrentasvir was added to the core list of the EML in 2019 for the treatment of adult patients with chronic hepatitis C virus (HCV) infection, based on evidence of pan-genotypic effectiveness and an acceptable safety profile.
+The Expert Committee noted that this combination is one of three pan-genotypic combinations recommended in the current WHO guidelines for treatment of hepatitis C and is suitable for use in patients with or without compensated cirrhosis (1).

 Public health relevance